Ultimate Family Road Trip Guide: Jordan

 You will need Google Maps a lot, so when you arrive at the airport buy yourself a local SIMcard first.
 You’ll need it.
 You can get 50gb for about €35.

 When your kid(s) still need a car seat, than definitely byo.
 I’ve heard lots of stories about questionable quality of the car seats offered by rental companies.

 You will be relatively alone at most sights and you will be safe while checking them out.
-So let’s get to the most fun part of this post and dig into the perfect road trip itinerary from Amman to Aqaba that will bring you to the best that Jordan has to offer.
+So let’s get to the most fun part of this post and dig into the ultimate family road trip Jordan with an itinerary from Amman to Aqaba.

 Starting in Amman or Aqaba?

-In about 750 AD the rulers in the majority of the Middle East were the Umayyads of the Umayyad Caliphate.
+Time for some amazing historical sites.
+Just a few hours from Amman.
+It’s time to check out some desert castles.
+Around 750 AD the rulers in the majority of the Middle East were the Umayyads.
 They built lots of desert castles and 1200 years later some of them can still be found in Syria, but the majority of them can be found in Jordan.

 You can find Qasr Al-Kharanah about 60 km from capital Amman.
 This desert castle was never a castle to begin with.
 It appears to have been used as a caravansarai.
 It was build in 710 AD (as that’s the year that you can read in the graffito in one of the upper rooms).
 The building is a square with a large open area in the middle and small corner towers.
 It’s a two level building made of limestone.
 The building suffered damage from earthquakes but was restored in the late 70s.